IlIllII/collecobrary/README.md

 - It would be useful if there was a sidebar you could scroll to look at all of the courses, sorted by chronological order or network hops from a starting node.
 This sidebar would interface with course hovering to make the structure of the degree roadmap mopre obvious.
 - Finally, it may be benficial to have an about section for each graph, explaining curriculum choices and why the courses are arranged the way that they are, but I am still unsure of where to put this navigation-wise.
 Perhaps I can link it in the legend.

+## Final Thoughts

+Sourcing courses is still an unsolved problem.
+I had manually compiled a dataset in 2019 of over 1000 courses sourced from OCW, university YouTube channels, and individual course websites made public by professors, but two years later in 2021 over 25% of them were no longer available.
+OCW was not a problem, but then these courses go out of date with each passing year.
+YouTube and course websites presented a different problem, because they were not as stable and many of them got removed, moved, or updated to no longer be public.

+If anyone has ideas for how to sustainably source the content I would love to hear from you.

+***

 ## Project setup
 ```
 npm install